Sajad-Adil/Data-Analytics-Portfolio/User Subscription Retention Analysis/README.md

 # User Subscription Retention Analysis

-This project is part of **Module 3, Sprint 1** of TC Data Analytics program, focusing on **cohort analysis**, **retention**, and **churn** analysis.
-It calculates weekly retention for user subscriptions over a 7-week period, tracking how many users remain active each week after their subscription start.
+This project focuses on **cohort analysis**, **retention**, and **churn** analysis.
+It calculates weekly retention for user subscriptions over a 7-week period, tracking how many users remain active each week after their subscription starts.

 ## Key Steps